Groups of people, each using their own computer (or tablet) can collaborate in the drawing of a map using PRSM.

 Designed, shaped and coded by experts with an emphasis on security and ease of use

 PRSM is secure — the only way to gain access to a map is if you have the web address of the shared ‘room’, a random string of 12 letters.

 PRSM is GDPR compliant: for details see our privacy notice .

 Encoded data is transmitted between users using a server located in Ireland, and so does not leave the jurisdiction of the GDPR.
 You can save maps to your local computer in PRSM’s own format, save an image of the network, or export maps in one of several standard network formats.

-With thanks to all who helped inspire, suggest features for and test PRSM, including Paul Brand, Brian Castellani, Robin Gilbert, Kevin Jahns, Robert MacKay, Kavin Narasimhan, Alex Penn, Bazil Sansom, Helen Wilkinson, and many others.
+all who helped inspire, suggest features for and test PRSM, including Pete Barbrook-Johnson, Paul Brand, Brian Castellani, Linda Gessner, Robin Gilbert, Kevin Jahns, Robert MacKay, Kavin Narasimhan, Alex Penn, Bazil Sansom, Helen Wilkinson, and many others.